forbenaj/AirNES/README.md

 ## Features

-- **Peer-to-Peer LAN connection:** Connect to the host just by joining the same static webpage.
-You don't even need to be on the same Wi-Fi network (but it's recommended).
+- **Peer-to-Peer connection:** Connect to a host by opening the same static webpage and entering its host name.
+The connection works over the internet, although a nearby network is recommended for lower latency.
 - **Use your phone as a controller:** Open the same webpage on your phone and use it as a controller.
-- **ROM Upload and Management:** Upload any ROM and have them always at hand.
+- **Persistent ROM Library:** Upload, select, and delete NES ROMs.
+The library is cached locally (IndexedDB).
+Games remain available between sessions.
 - **Cross-Device Play:** Works on both desktop and mobile devices, either as host or as player.
+- **Responsive Host View:** Host games from a desktop or phone!!

 ## Installation